achyutkneupane/laravel-hls/README.md

 This package makes use of the [laravel-ffmpeg](https://github.com/protonemedia/laravel-ffmpeg) package to handle video processing and conversion to HLS format.
 It provides a simple way to convert video files stored in your Laravel application into HLS streams, which can be used for adaptive bitrate streaming.

+**Features:**
+- 🚀 **GPU Acceleration**: Support for NVIDIA GPU acceleration using NVENC encoder for faster video processing
+- 💻 **CPU Fallback**: Automatic fallback to CPU encoding when GPU is not available
+- 🔒 **AES-128 Encryption**: Built-in encryption for secure video streaming
+- 📊 **Progress Tracking**: Real-time conversion progress monitoring
+- 🎯 **Adaptive Bitrate**: Multiple resolution and bitrate support for optimal streaming

 ## Installation